matthewpalmer/Responsive-iOS-Grid-System/README.md

 4. Use the fractions for the co-ordinates on any view you want to position.

 #The Project
 I've set the included project up as a sample app.
 This is the easiest way to get an understanding of the class and how to use it if my instructions are terrible.
 The `GSSystem` files are the guts of the fractions, the `viewController` files are just the implementation.
-I didn't use the `.xib` files
+I didn't use the `.xib` files at all. __Thus, if you want to use the Grid System, you just have to add the `GSSystem` files to your project__.

 #Installation instructions